CUBRID/cubrid-manual/en/sql/partition.rst

     -- to specify a partition with PARTITION clause SELECT * FROM olympic2 PARTITION (before_2008);

 Both of the queries above access partition *before_2008* as if it were a normal table (not a partition).
 This is a very useful feature because it allows certain query optimizations to be used even though they are disabled on partitioned tables (see :ref:`partitioning-notes` for more info).
 Users should note that, when accessing partitions directly, the scope of the query is limited to that partition.
-This means that tuples from other partitions are not considered (even though the **WHERE** clause would include them) and, for **INSERT** and **UPDATE** statements, if the tuple inserted/updated does not belong to the specified partition, an error is returned.
+This means that tuples from other partitions are not considered (even though the **WHERE** clause includes them) and, for **INSERT** and **UPDATE** statements, if the tuple inserted/updated does not belong to the specified partition, an error is returned.

 By executing queries on a partition rather than the partitioned table, some of the benefits of partitioning are lost.
 For example, if users only execute queries on the partitioned table, this table can be repartitioned or partitions can be dropped without having to modify the user application.
 If users access partitions directly, this benefit is lost.
 Users should also note that, even though using partitions in **INSERT** statements is allowed (for consistency), it is discouraged because there is no performance gain from it.